ETZET/ECE143ProjectVisaPolicy/README.md

-covid.py - Explores Covid-19 impact visa policy in a temporal dimension terrorism-GDP.py - Explores Terrorism Activities, GDP impact visa policy in a temporal dimension Reciprocity_Asymmetry.py - Analyzing whether visa-free access is always reciprocated between countries visualization_final.ipynb - All the visualizations generated for your presentation
+covid.py - Explores Covid-19 impact visa policy in a temporal dimension terrorism-GDP.py - Explores Terrorism Activities, GDP impact visa policy in a temporal dimension Reciprocity_Asymmetry.py - Analyzing whether visa-free access is always reciprocated between countries visualization_final.ipynb - All the visualizations generated for the presentation
 ```

 ## How to run the scripts